ADVERTISEMENT

 Our Authors

-Kennedy Aseka is the Editor-in-Chief of The Kenya Times, where he leads the newsroom with a passion for impactful journalism and a commitment to delivering quality content.
+Ken Aseka is the Editor-in-Chief of The Kenya Times, where he leads the newsroom with a passion for impactful journalism and a commitment to delivering quality content.
 With over a decade of experience in digital, broadcast, and print media, Kennedy is a seasoned journalist known for his versatility and editorial vision.
-He oversees all editorial operations, ensuring stories resonate with readers across platforms, from the website to social media and beyond.
-Kennedy can be reached at [email protected] for inquiries or collaboration opportunities.
+He oversees all editorial operations, ensuring that stories resonate with readers across various platforms, including the website, social media, and beyond.
+Ken can be reached at [email protected] for inquiries or collaboration opportunities.

 Kioko Nyamasyo

 Kioko Nyamasyo serves as the Assistant Editor-in-Chief of The Kenya Times, bringing a sharp editorial eye and a dedication to journalistic excellence.
 With years of experience in reporting and editing, Kioko supports the newsroom’s vision, ensuring every story meets high standards of accuracy and engagement.
 A skilled communicator, he bridges print and digital platforms, enhancing content reach.
-Kioko holds a Linguistics, Media and Communications degree from Rongo University and thrives on mentoring writers.
+Kioko holds a degree in Linguistics, Media, and Communications from Rongo University and thrives on mentoring writers.
 Contact him at [email protected] for editorial inquiries.

 Robinson Ndungu Chiuri